 The original is a classic, and that’s undeniable, but I’m not blind to its problems.
-The voice acting can be stiff, which is par for the course for mid-90s anime, and there were definite constraints imposed by the budgets of the animation studios behind the original film.
+The voice acting can be stiff, which is par for the course for mid-90s anime, and there were definite constraints imposed by the budgets of the animation studios behind the original film, since animation is difficult and expensive and that’s why companies use services of corporate videography when they need a video and animation.
 Despite this, the story was written and executed flawlessly.
 Some elements can seem dated, but only because, two decades on, its influence precedes it.
 Ironically, the live action adaptation even takes many cues from movies that drew inspiration from the original (The Matrix most notably).

 To illustrate why the new one misses the mark, I’ll need to examine three of the core scenes that this movie shares with the first animated movie.
 There are, of course, more commonalities lifted directly, but these three particularly lose the context of the original and lose much of their significance when translated without the relevant motifs of the original.
 They are exemplary of the style-over-substance nature of this adaptation.